 This set off the head honcho.
 He said the following:

 - They already had photos of us.
-Unlike Alex, I never got near the stairs because I knew they’d come out.
+Unlike Maxwell, I never got near the stairs because I knew they’d come out.

 - We’d be put on a special “list” and flagged as suspects.
 (Basically, possible terrorists.)

 - He asked for my identification, but I refused to comply.

 Me: “Can we take photos of the building from across the street?”

 Them: “No. We own…” listing property all around the block we were standing on